Painting Condo Before Moving In Toronto

 Choosing colours under builder lighting

 Those pot lights in your new condo cast a specific warmth.
 The hallway gets zero natural light.
 That south-facing living room looks completely different at 10 AM versus 6 PM.
 Always test paint samples on the actual walls before committing.
 What looks perfect on a swatch at Home Depot can look completely wrong under your unit's lighting.
+Our how to choose paint colours guide covers this in detail.

 Skipping the ceiling